swathiyemp/Cat-Clicker/README.md

 # Cat-clicker
-This is a funny application to count the number of clicks when clicked on cute cats.
+This is a funny application that gives the number of counts when clicked on cute cats.

 ## Getting Started